 But as it turns out, it was all for the better.
 For those of you that read my post ‘What my art teacher taught me‘ – sometimes you just need a clean slate.
 I did manage to save a few posts on my machine and thankfully never published them.

-A new born perspective
+A newborn perspective

 Then I had my daughter and it really changed just about everything (including my posting frequency).
 I wasn’t only thinking about our future now, it was our daughter’s as well.
 Being a dad really changed my perspective.
 And now with another babe in arms, it’s become even more important.

 And so thriftydad.ca was born.
-From it’s humble beginnings, I began writing and gearing my content to help out the other dads out there on their financial quests.
+From its humble beginnings, I began writing and gearing my content to help the other dads out there on their financial quests.
 But as I got to writing, I noticed many others (not just dads) were connecting to my content.
 So I thought I’d write about a bunch of different topics, cast a wider net and see what sticks.
 But as luck would have it, my most popular posts and my most Googled content aren’t even on similar topics!
 But after all, I’m not trying to write about what is popular, but what I think is important/helpful to others.
 And am glad to have made some great connections along the way.

 A big thanks to all the readers

 I’d like to thank absolutely everyone that visits my little blog and reads through my often 1000+ word posts.
 I really don’t know how you do it.
 I really appreciate every comment, every share, every visitor.
-My traffic numbers are bit of a light sneeze when compared to some of the stats of other blogs I’ve been seeing.
+My traffic numbers are a bit of a light sneeze when compared to some of the stats of other blogs I’ve been seeing.
 But for a weekly blog, I’m thankful that the followers I do have, are very loyal ones, who come here to read, comment, and share my posts week-to-week.
 It took a while to get to this point, but you know your blog doesn’t suck when some of the top bloggers in this niche happen to tweet my articles even before I get a chance to.
-First time’s probably an accident, second time they couldn’t find something else to share, but the third time… well I start to think, maybe this is not all for naught!
+The first time’s probably an accident, the second time they couldn’t find something else to share, but the third time… well I start to think, maybe this is not all for naught!

 So thanks again!
-If there’s anything you would like me to feature on this site, or you have a story you would like to tell, or have any suggestions/comments for my site, please visit my Contact page and drop me a line.
+If there’s anything you would like me to feature on this site, or you have a story you would like to tell or have any suggestions/comments for my site, please visit my Contact page and drop me a line.
 Anytime.